 Chinese consumers are now seeking quality in their necessities, while focusing on value-for-money in other categories.

 In a post-epidemic survey by McKinsey, close to half of Chinese respondents showed an intention to live more frugally.
-They are seeking value-for-money when selecting products.
+Now, they are seeking value-for-money when selecting products.
 36 percent of respondents said they are willing to spend more for better quality products.

 The sectors in which consumers increased their net purchase intention by the largest degree are essential, health-oriented products, such as sanitary and health products, fresh food, and life insurance.